kool-dev/kool/docs/1-Getting-Started/2-Starting-new-project.md

 $ Preset laravel initialized!
 ```

-Now, move into your new project:
+Now, move into your new project.

 ```bash
 $ cd my-project